 15A NCAC 13B .0543 CLOSURE AND POST-CLOSURE REQUIREMENTS FOR C&DLF FACILITIES

 (a) Purpose.
-This Rule establishes criteria for the closure of all C&DLF units and subsequent requirements for post-closure compliance.
-The owner and operator must develop specific plans for the closure and post-closure of the C&DLF facility or units that comply with these rules, and submit them to the Division for review and approval.
+This Rule shall establish criteria for the closure of all C&DLF units and subsequent requirements for post-closure compliance.
+The owner and operator shall develop specific plans for the closure and post-closure of the C&DLF facility or units that comply with this Rule and submit them to the Division for review and approval.

-(1) Closure.
-Standards must be established for the scheduling and documenting of closure of all C&DLF units and design of the cap system.
-Construction requirements for the cap system must incorporate requirements from Rules .0540 and .0541 of this Section.
+(1) This Rule shall establish standards for the scheduling and documenting of closure of all C&DLF units and design of the cap system.
+Construction requirements for the cap system shall incorporate requirements from Rules .0540 and .0541 of this Section.

-(2) Post-closure.
-Standards are must be established for the monitoring and maintenance of the C&DLF unit(s) following closure.
+(2) This Rule shall establish standards for the monitoring and maintenance of the C&DLF unit(s) following closure.

 (c) Closure criteria.

-(1) C&DLF units must install a cap system that is designed to minimize infiltration and erosion.
-The cap system must be designed and constructed to:
+(1) A C&DLF unit shall have a cap system installed that shall be designed and constructed to:

 (A) have a permeability less than or equal to soils underlying the landfill, or the permeability specified for the final cover in the effective permit, or a permeability no greater than 1.0 x 10-5 cm/sec, whichever is less;